Back to all postsIntimacy Under Pressure: Sex When Life Is Overwhelming

 • Lying in bed talking about something that isn't logistics

-When the pressure to "have sex" (penetration, orgasm, the whole production) is removed, intimacy often becomes more accessible.
+When the pressure to "have sex" is removed, intimacy often becomes more accessible.

 4. Create actual rest